alexwlchan/alexwlchan.net/src/_drafts/fish-venv.md

 ```

 In practice I only ever remembered to run the first – I'd create my new virtual environment, go to `pip install` something, and then it would complain I hadn't enabled a virtual environment.
-I'd mutter and grumble, activate it, then move on.
+I'd mutter and grumble, activate the virtualenv, and try again.

 If I'm creating a virtual environment, I want to use it immediately, so I wrapped this process in a Fish function called `venv`: